 - Mix the ingredients for the fillings in a bowl12 oz freshly minced lean beef, 12 oz minced pork or sausages, 2 chopped carrots, 1 onion diced, 1 celery stalk diced, ¼ cup freshly chopped parsley, 1 fresh eggs, 2 teaspoon salt, ½ cup Cognac

-- Cover with a cling foil and let it rest overnight so the flavours have time to amalgamate.
+- Cover with a cling foil and let it rest overnight in the fridge so the flavours have time to amalgamate.

 Making the hand pies